alwitt/padlock/README.md

 # [3.
 Integration With a HTTP Request Proxy](#table-of-content)

 `Padlock` is fully compatible with [Traefik ForwardAuth Middleware](https://doc.traefik.io/traefik/middlewares/http/forwardauth/).
-In this example, we use two different `ForwardAuth` middleware: one for user authentication, and the other for user authorization.
+In this example, we use `Traefik` as the request proxy and two different `ForwardAuth` middleware: one for user authentication, and the other for user authorization.

 <p align="center">
   <img src="docs/traefik-integration.png">